raquo/ew/CONTRIBUTING.md

 # Contributing

-The interfaces defined in this library are not very complete, I started with just what I needed.
+The set of interfaces defined in this library is not very complete, I started with just what I needed.

 PRs for missing methods are welcome, assuming they fit the theme.